Bochold

-S-Bahn trains have a stop at Bergeborbeck station, which ist located in the Bochold borough.
+S-Bahn trains have a stop at Bergeborbeck station, which is located in the Bochold borough.
 It should not be mixed up with the city of Bocholt, 60 km to the northwest.

 Geography

 Bochold borders the boroughs of Altenessen to the east, Nordviertel, Altendorf and Schönebeck to the south, Borbeck-Mitte in the west, and Bergeborbeck and Vogelheim in the north.